RahulGaonkar/Password-Cracker/README.md

 # Password-Cracker
 Password cracker to crack plaintext passwords, SHA-1 hashed passwords and SHA-256 hashed passwords containing salt which can be used by penetration testers and network auditors to identify weak passwords
 ## Synopsis
+Password cracker is used to crack passwords stored in three different ways:
+1.